 Ben: That wraps up this episode of the Voices of Search podcast.
 Thanks for listening to my conversation with Cindy Krum, the Founder and CEO of MobileMoxie.
 We’d love to continue this conversation with you, so if you’re interested in contacting Cindy, you can find the link to her LinkedIn profile in our show notes.
 You can send her a tweet where her handle is @suzzicks, or you can visit her company’s website which is mobilemoxie.com.

 Ben: If you have general marketing questions or if you want to talk about this podcast, you can find my contact information in our show notes or you can send me a tweet at @benjshap.
-If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team.
+If you’re interested in learning more about how to use search data to boost your organic traffic, online visibility or to gain competitive insights, head over to searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team.

 Ben: If you like this podcast, you want a regular stream of SEO and content marketing insights in your podcast app, hit the subscribe button in your podcast app and we’ll be back in your feed tomorrow morning to discuss the future of mobile SEO optimization.